 If an employee respondent chooses not to participate in the resolution process, the process will proceed regardless of their participation.
 If an employee leaves their employment with unresolved allegations, the resolution process may continue or the Title IX Coordinator in consultation with the CCSNH Director of Human Resources and CCSNH Chancellor/College president may exercise their discretion to dismiss the complaint.
 If the employee attempted to return to CCSNH in any capacity, they may not do so until the compliant is resolved and any sanctions imposed are satisfied.
+At the discretion of the CCSNH Director of Human Resources and CCSNH Chancellor/College president may exercise their discretion to dismiss the complaint, is resolved and any sanctions imposed are satisfied.
 At the discretion of the CCSNH Director of Human Resources and CCSNH Chancellor/College president, a note may ne placed in the employees file that they resigned with pending allegations.